Vaccination programme in Northern Ireland

 If you book with a community pharmacy but are not eligible your appointment will be cancelled.

-At present anyone who is aged 35 years and over (born on or before 31 March 1986) can book their COVID-19 vaccination appointments at one of Northern Ireland's regional vaccination centres (if they have not already been invited to receive the vaccine by their GP).
+At present anyone who is aged 30 years and over (born on or before 30 April 1991) can book their COVID-19 vaccination appointments at one of Northern Ireland's regional vaccination centres (if they have not already been invited to receive the vaccine by their GP).
+The majority of available vaccination slots will be at the SSE Arena and community pharmacies.

 You can book your vaccination at: